In the Heart of the Beast Puppet Library

 You will be able to visit the puppet library during its hours of operation.

-- The puppet library will be open every other Saturday from 10 am to 2 pm, on the first and third Saturday of the month.
+• The puppet library will be open on the first and third Saturdays of each month, from 10 A.M. to 2 P.M.
 You can check our online calendar to confirm it’s open.

 It will be a group effort to keep the puppets in good condition, free and available to all and we ask for grace as we launch the library.